Follicular Lymphoma: Symptoms, Diagnosis, and Treatment

 the night, soaking through clothes or bedding, could be an alarming sign.

 d.
-Unintended weight loss: Losing weightwithout any specific reason can be associated with follicular lymphoma.
+Unintended weight loss: Losing weight without any specific reason can be associated with follicular lymphoma.

 e.
 Recurrent infections: The compromised